-DISCUSSION BOARDS: Throughout the semester, students will be presented with six discussion boards related to the topics listed on the course outline below.
+GROUP DISCUSSION BOARDS: Throughout the semester, students will be presented with six discussion boards related to the topics listed on the course outline below.
 In these discussion boards, you will be separated into groups and asked to work together.
 This is a good practice for "real world" situations, in that, in science we rarely work alone.
-The Discussion Boards will be posted on Canvas.
+The Case Studies/Discussion Questions will be posted on Canvas.
 As a group, you will need to turn in one answer for the question(s) posed in the instructions for the discussion board.
 NOT ALL QUESTIONS FOUND IN THE CASE STUDY WILL HAVE TO BE ANSWERED!
-You are to discuss the case during the week and turn in the final document to me at hobbsjn@unk.edu.
+You are to discuss the case during the week and turn in the final document to me at hobbsin@unk.edu.
 Do NOT submit through Canvas or Google Docs.
-You are to format the document as follows: 1" margins all around, 12pt Arial font, Double spacing, Group name and contributing students in the right hand corner of the header (if a student does not participate, do not give them credit!), Discussion Board # and Chapter in left hand corner of the header.
-The document must contain 2 peer reviewed primary science research articles.
-You do not have a limit to the research journal articles.
-You may also want to consult OMIM (www.ncbi.nlm.nih.gov/sites/entrez?db=omim), NCBI's Genes and Disease (www.ncbi.nlm.nih.gov/disease/), & Genetic and Rare Conditions Site (www.kumc.edu/gec/support/) for your answer.
-These will not count as your 2 peer reviewed references, but you can use them and they should be cited as used.
-These are the only two websites allowed!
-Books and other websites are not counted as references.
+You are to format the document as follows with 1" margins all around, 12pt Arial font, Double spacing, Group name and contributing students in the right hand corner of the header (if a student does not participate, do not give them credit!), Case Study Question # and Chapter in left hand corner of the header.
+The document should be no longer than 4 pages and must contain at least 2 peer reviewed primary science research articles.
+You do not have a limit to the number of references used, but you must have a minimum of 2 peer-reviewed scientific primary research journal articles.
+Books and websites are not counted as references.
 In the text, cite references should be by superscripted number1.
 In your reference list, use the following format (note punctuation, capitalization, and abbreviation).
 The references are listed in the order they are cited in the paper, not in alphabetical or chronological order.
 They should be single spaced and this is the only part of the paper that is single spaced.